 - C7.1 A Progression and Award Board must make a progression decision on each student at the end of each academic year. - C7.2 In circumstances where a PAB is unable to make a progression decision at the time of the meeting the Board may agree that the Chair can make a decision on their behalf.
 The Board must clearly define the parameters of the decision a Chair may take on their behalf based upon the different scenario outcomes of the circumstances.
 The progress decision noted at the time of the meeting will be a Chair's Action.
 This decision must be updated to a progression decision as shown in C7.1.
 Once an outcome has been confirmed by the Chair, detailed minutes of any decision of the Board must be made and detail: - a. the action to be taken in order for a progression decision to be made; - b. the outcomes that the Chair may ratify depending on the outcome. - C7.3 A student may not progress to the next stage or level of study (as defined in Section B.2) until they have satisfied the requirements of the current stage or level of study for which they have been registered and may not register for modules from the next stage or level of study until they have progressed.
-Progression must be confirmed by the Progression and Award Board. - C7.4 A student, providing the module is compensatable, and they have achieved a minimum mark of 30% in each assessment component and an overall level average of 40%, may be offered an in-year referral as specified in Section C.6 above: - a. may be compensated at the end of the level by the Progression and Award Board on the basis of the original failed mark for the module, not the mark for the referral - b. may be compensated at the end of the level by the Progression and Award Board on the basis of the original failed mark for the module, without having taken up the opportunity of the referral;
+Progression must be confirmed by the Progression and Award Board.

-- c. may not be offered further referral opportunities in the failed module after the Progression and Award Board has confirmed a progression decision, unless that progression decision is to allow for those referrals to be completed - C7.5 A student who fails to pass a module after using up the right to be reassessed and considered for the opportunity to repeat the module and is required to leave the College may be awarded an exit qualification if they are so entitled, under Regulations A4.4.
+- C7.4 A student, providing the module is compensatable, and they have achieved a minimum mark of 30% in each assessment component and an overall level average of 40%, may be offered an in-year referral as specified in Section C.6 above: - a. may be compensated at the end of the level by the Progression and Award Board on the basis of the original failed mark for the module, not the mark for the referral - b. may be compensated at the end of the level by the Progression and Award Board on the basis of the original failed mark for the module, without having taken up the opportunity of the referral; - c. may not be offered further referral opportunities in the failed module after the Progression and Award Board has confirmed a progression decision, unless that progression decision is to allow for those referrals to be completed - C7.5 Where a student fails a module they have, following the final award board, the opportunity to repeat the module at their own cost.
+A student who does not achieve their qualification but achieves 120 credits at level 4 will be asked if they would like to receive an exit award (see Regulations A4.4).
 Where an exit qualification cannot be awarded, a Statement of Results outlining the credit successfully completed will be issued.